-The Ergonomic Feeding Dish is a compact, attractive, and smartly designed glazed clay bowl that’s great for holding Dubia roaches at feeding time.
-It can also be used to hold other small feeders like mealworms, superworms, and more.
+The Ergonomic Feeding Dish is a compact, attractive, smartly designed glazed clay bowl that holds Dubia roaches at feeding time.
+It can also be used for other small feeders like mealworms, superworms, and more.

-The Ergonomic Dubia Roach Feeding Dish comes in two colors: Blue and green.
+The Ergonomic Dubia Roach Feeding Dish comes in blue and green.